last-mile verification

 how do you choose thresholds? domain-specific calibration based on C_fp and C_fn costs.

-want to see how findings are found? method (deterministic, reproducible).
+how findings are found: method (deterministic, reproducible).

 current status